ClickHouse/ClickHouse/docs/es/sql-reference/table-functions/generate.md

 -   `name` — Name of corresponding column.
 -   `TypeName` — Type of corresponding column.
+-   `limit` — Number of rows to generate.
 -   `max_array_length` — Maximum array length for all generated arrays.
 Defaults to `10`.
 -   `max_string_length` — Maximum string length for all generated strings.
 Defaults to `10`.
 -   `random_seed` — Specify random seed manually to produce stable results.
 If NULL — seed is randomly generated.